warpdotdev/docs/features/command-inspector.md

 1. Hover over the part of the command you want to inspect with your mouse or press `CMD-I` to inspect at the cursor's current location.

-Note: You can disable Trigger Command Inspector on hover by navigating to the settings dialog `Settings > Features`, or through the `Command Palette > Open Settings: Features`.
+Note: Command Inspector automatically triggers on hover, you can disable this by navigating to the settings dialog via `Settings > Features`, or through the `Command Palette > Open Settings: Features` and toggling off `Trigger Command Inspector on hover`.

 ## How it works